rng-guy/NFSMWBartender/README.txt

 ── ■ │ "ADVANCED" FEATURE SET │ ■ ─────────────────────────────────────────────────────────────────

-The configuration (.ini) files for this set are located in "scripts/BartenderSettings/Advanced".
-To DISABLE this feature set, delete the entire "scripts/BartenderSettings/Advanced" folder.

-Before you use this feature set, see the "LIMITATIONS" section further below.

-This feature set lets you change (per Heat level)
+This feature set LETS YOU CHANGE (per Heat level)
  • how many cops can (re)spawn without backup once a wave is exhausted,
  • the global spawn limit for how many cops may chase you at once,
  • how quickly cops leave the pursuit if they don't belong (if at all),